cal-itp/data-infra/docs/warehouse/developing_dbt_models.md

     ```
 #### Performance

-While testing, you should keep an eye on the performance (cost/data efficiency) of the model.
-When you run it locally, look at how many bytes are billed to build the model(s).
-When you run test queries, [keep an eye on the bytes estimates](https://cloud.google.com/bigquery/docs/best-practices-costs#use-query-validator) (these may not be accurate for queries on [views](https://cloud.google.com/bigquery/docs/views-intro#view_pricing) or [clustered tables](https://cloud.google.com/bigquery/docs/clustered-tables#clustered_table_pricing)) and look at the total bytes billed after the fact in the **Job Information** tab in the **Query results** section of the BigQuery console.
+While testing, you should keep an eye on the performance (cost/data efficiency) of the model:

+* When you run the dbt model locally, look at how many bytes are billed to build the model(s).
+* Before you run test queries, [check the bytes estimates](https://cloud.google.com/bigquery/docs/best-practices-costs#use-query-validator) (these may not be accurate for queries on [views](https://cloud.google.com/bigquery/docs/views-intro#view_pricing) or [clustered tables](https://cloud.google.com/bigquery/docs/clustered-tables#clustered_table_pricing))
+* After you run test queries, look at the total bytes billed after the fact in the **Job Information** tab in the **Query results** section of the BigQuery console.

 If the model takes more than 100 GB to build, or if test queries seem to be reading a lot of data (this is subjective; it's ok to build a sense over time), you may want to consider performance optimizations.

 Below are a few options to improve performance.
 [Data infra PR #2711](https://github.com/cal-itp/data-infra/pull/2711) has examples of several different types of performance interventions.